cybernetlab/cocaine-plugins/auth/README.md

 #### [result, ticket] authorize(string token, string perm)

-Authenticates allready authorized user for specified permission `perm`.
+Authorizes allready authenticated user to specified permission `perm`.
 Returns array with _boolean_ `result` and _string_ `reason` for fails. `tokens` is not supported yet and empty string returned on success.

 ### TODO: